Peter Hoffmann

 Python Stored Procedures

-Stored procedures in Snowflake are called as an independent statement, you cannot call a stored procedure as part of an expression.
-A stored procedure can return a value, but this can not be passed to another operation.
+Stored procedures in Snowflake are called as an independent statement; you cannot call a stored procedure as part of an expression.
+A stored procedure can return a value, but this cannot be passed to another operation.

-The session object is passed implicitly into the execution function.
+The Session object is passed implicitly into the execution function.

 CREATE OR REPLACE PROCEDURE MYPROC()